lwillmeth/ASCII_Art/README.md

 ASCII_Art
 =========

-Convert a single image to ASCII artwork
+Use Java to convert a single image to ASCII artwork